verygoodsoftwarenotvirus/blog/content/posts/greener-cloud-pastures.md

 ## Monitoring improvements

 One of the worst things about AWS was feeling like I basically could not have metrics or decent traces, feeling like I had to use X-Ray because of the state of the observability product market.
 Happy to report that [Cloud Trace](https://cloud.google.com/trace) is leagues better than X-Ray, in my opinion, as is the log manager for GCP.
-You can view multiple log streams together with relative ease.
+This service collects 100% of traces the service produces.

 Additionally, GCP has these things called [Uptime Checks](https://cloud.google.com/monitoring/uptime-checks), which, uh, make HTTP requests to your hosted services and report on the latency encountered.
 I was able to set one up for both the user-facing static webapp and the API server being hosted in Cloud Run.